Craig Adams (musician): Biography

 Craig David Adams was born in Otley, Yorkshire, on 4 April 1962, and was brought up in Leeds.
 Adams left school to pursue a career in music and initially played keyboards in a local band the Expelairs, who released a handful of singles.
 He left the five-piece due to musical differences and took up bass.
 Inspired by Motörhead he began to channel his bass through distortion effects.
-After a short conversation in a local bar with Andrew Eldritch he joined The Sisters of Mercy.
+After a short conversation in a local pub with Andrew Eldritch he joined The Sisters of Mercy.
 Here Adams developed his songwriting abilities, contributing mainly to arrangements and using his higher ranged voice for backing vocals which contrasted with Eldritch's melancholic baritone.

 When Adams and Hussey tired of the way that the Sisters of Mercy worked, they left and together they formed the Mission (initially the Sisterhood).
 Adams recorded four albums with the band and two compilations.
 As one of the co-founders, Adams' presence was pivotal in its success although his occasionally destructive behaviour brought a level of instability to the line-up.
 During the first tour of North America, Adams broke his hand while punching the window of the bus and was forced to return to the UK to recover.
 During the 'Deliverance' tour of 1990 guitarist Simon Hinkler left, signalling serious problems within the band.
 After the release of the 1992 album Masque, Adams was sacked, with the press reporting Hussey citing personal differences as the main motivation.
 In the biographical book about The Mission, Names Are For Tombstones, Baby, it states that they were on good terms personally, but that they were going in opposite directions musically.